-Course #: 01421 Credits: 1 PEIMS #: 03220400 Grade: 12 This course is a survey of British literature and the English language, which gives the college background in the history and culture of the peoples.
-Reading, grammar, usage, mecha composition skills are integrated into the litera- research projects emphasize literary criticism e bound student a English-speaking nics, and ature units.
-Course Prerequisites: English I, English II and Eng glish III
+This course is a survey of British literature and the development of the English language, which gives the college bound student a background in the history and culture of the English-speaking peoples.
+Reading, grammar, usage, mechanics, and composition skills are integrated into the literature units.
+Course research projects emphasize literary criticism.

+Prerequisites: English I, English II and English III